Northumbria Sailing RYA

 TIDES In this subject we look at real tides and apply this to examples in waters of the UK and Europe, with particular emphasis on our very tidal North East Coast.
 Learn how to calculate tidal heights and streams at main and secondary ports.
 You will be using Reed’s Almanac and the first session will be for assumed beginners leading to more advanced stuff later on.
 This Course will be run across three sessions 1800 – 2100hrs at Heaton.
 Cost £95 for three sessions, less for fewer.
 ‘Being new to sailing and having seen numerous yacht go aground in Amble harbour entrance, the tides we have on the NE coast frightened me a little.
 I looked into the online courses but decided to go with you and the classroom instead and I’m glad I did.
 Learning in a group with instant help and feedback from you made understanding the lessons so much easier.’ – Thornley

 FOG ALL OVER You have a chart plotter, AIS and Radar showing there’s another vessel out there.
 Plenty of electronic information but you then realise none tell you which way to turn.
 In the collision between Whispa and Gas Monarch the former was not on a collision course but the skipper misconstrued notorious Rule 19d and actually turned towards Gas Monarch and collided.
-This short course, delivered by Zoom across three evenings, will attempt to throw some light on this important subject.
-Three two hour evening Zoom sessions
+This short course, delivered by Zoom across 3/4 evenings, will attempt to throw some light on this important subject.
+The RYA require aspiring Yachtmasters to be conversant with radar.
+Cost £30 per Zoom session 1915 – 2115hrs maximum

-SKIPPER SKILLS Another new course aimed at improving skills of either an existing skipper or a very competent crew about to take their RYA Day Skipper Practical.
+SKIPPER SKILLS Another short course aimed at improving skills of either an existing skipper or a very competent crew about to take their RYA Day Skipper Practical.
 This Course will include exercises such as berthing, which are not normally available outside an RYA Course and others according to demand.
 For example; use of up to date Raymarine electronics, night sail or just confidence building.
-Next availability July 5+6th
+Next dates; Provisionally April 11+12th.

 Northumbria Sailing Adventures